jchatel/quickmail-next-docs/faqs/faq-what-can-i-do-with-quickmails-linkedin-automation.md

-# FAQ: What can I do with QuickMail’s LInkedIn automation?
+# FAQ: What Can I Do with QuickMail's LinkedIn Automation?

-We have 9 features available in our Linkedin Automation:
+QuickMail offers 9 LinkedIn automation features:

+**In this article:**

-## Generate profile views
+- Generate profile views

+- Send LinkedIn connection requests

+- Send LinkedIn messages

+- Send instant follow-up LinkedIn messages

+- Send attachments

+- Send LinkedIn InMails

+- Send LinkedIn voice messages

+- Import leads who viewed your profile

+- Import leads from a LinkedIn post

+## Generate Profile Views

-Helps create familiarity and boost connection and reply rates by making your approach feel more natural.
+Generates profile views on your leads to create familiarity and boost connection and reply rates by making your approach feel more natural.

 ![screenshot](../images/000_file-usCu91lmvL.png)

-##

-## Send LinkedIn connection requests
+## Send LinkedIn Connection Requests

-Allows you to connect to the leads, without having to do it manually
+Allows you to send connection requests to leads without having to do it manually.

 ![screenshot](../images/001_file-EskrL7S4sv.png)

-**IMPORTANT NOTES:**
+**Important notes:**

-- LinkedIn Connection Requests are automatically withdrawn after 90 days and when that happens, the lead status will change from 'Running' to 'Canceled'.
+- LinkedIn connection requests are automatically withdrawn after 90 days.
+When this happens, the lead's status will change from "Running" to "Canceled."

-- You can resend the Connection Requests again after 3 weeks.
+- Connection requests can be resent after 3 weeks.

-- LinkedIn doesn't allow sending messages to leads you're yet connected with
+- LinkedIn does not allow sending messages to leads you are not yet connected with.

-- Therefore, the setting 'Wait Until Connection Request' on a LinkedIn Connection Request Step is enabled by default.
-This means that the lead won't proceed to the next step, until the connection request is accepted.
+- Because of this, the **Wait Until Connection Request is Accepted** setting is enabled by default on connection request steps.
+This means a lead will not proceed to the next step until the connection request is accepted.
 You can disable this setting here:

 ![screenshot](../images/002_file-tE9DeBuMGz.png)

-## Send LinkedIn messages
+## Send LinkedIn Messages

-Allows you to send LinkedIn Messages (the lead must be connected in order to send a LinkedIn message)
+Allows you to send LinkedIn messages to leads you are already connected with.

 ![screenshot](../images/003_file-MjPqGHlmvm.png)

-## Send instant follow up LinkedIn message
+## Send Instant Follow-Up LinkedIn Messages

-You can also send multiple messages or attachments in quick succession, which helps your outreach feel more natural, like a real conversation.
+Allows you to send multiple messages or attachments in quick succession, making your outreach feel more natural, like a real conversation.

 ![screenshot](../images/004_file-8Y2ajwiAOJ.png)

-## Send attachments
+## Send Attachments

-You can now add attachment to your LinkedIn messages which helps make your outreach more engaging, shows proof of your work, and gives prospects something tangible to review, like a case study, one-pager, or portfolio.
+Allows you to add attachments to your LinkedIn messages.
+This can make your outreach more engaging and gives leads something tangible to review, such as a case study, one-pager, or portfolio.

 ![screenshot](../images/005_file-JHXDH4GAku.png)